 Reigate School is committed to providing equality of opportunity for all and ensuring that all stages of recruitment and selection are fair.
-Recruitment and selection procedures will be reviewed on a regular basis to ensure that applicants are not discriminated against on the grounds of race, nationality, sex, religion, age, disability, marital status, pregnancy and maternity, sexual orientation or gender orientation.
+Recruitment and selection procedures will be reviewed on a regular basis in collaboration with the Trust to ensure that applicants are not discriminated against on the grounds of race, nationality, sex, religion, age, disability, marital status, pregnancy and maternity, sexual orientation or gender orientation.
 Reigate School acknowledges that unfair discrimination can arise on occasion and so will ensure that the equal opportunities policy outlined in this Plan is the foundation for all its activities.